bpaquet/aerodis/README.md

 # Why in Go ?

-First try was to implement the (Redis interface in PHP, using the PHP Aerospike drivers)[https://github.com/bpaquet/aerospike_redis_php].
+First try was to implement the [Redis interface in PHP, using the PHP Aerospike drivers](https://github.com/bpaquet/aerospike_redis_php).
 This solution has two problems:
-* the Aerospike PHP driver has slow update cycle, and some problems (this (one)[https://github.com/aerospike/aerospike-client-php/issues/111] for example).
+* the Aerospike PHP driver has slow update cycle, and some problems (this [one](https://github.com/aerospike/aerospike-client-php/issues/111) for example).
 * PHP is still mono-thread multi-process, so some optimizations can not be done easily (like an in-memory cache for example).

 Why use Go to write a new proxy ?
-Because it's easier than C, and Go Aerospike drivers has good performance.
+Because it's easier than C, and Go Aerospike driver has good performance.

 # What is implemented ?